muuvmuuv/vscode-php-cs-fixer/README.md

 > Install from here:
 > https://marketplace.visualstudio.com/items?itemName=muuvmuuv.vscode-just-php-cs-fixer

-Run just the PHP-CS-Fixer with zero dependencies, just 3.3 kb!
+Run just the PHP-CS-Fixer with zero dependencies, just 3.4 kb!

+### How?

+Install this extension through the marketplace and install PHP-CS-Fixer with composer locally.
+If you have PHP-CS-Fixer installed globally, please set the path to the executable in this extension's settings.
+I wont download PHP-CS-Fixer for you, because I want it to keep small and simple.

 ### Why?